Devblog artikkel om Agder, nr. 6

 Our relations with the outside world, that is, the world beyond our own countries, is complicated.
 What with stakeholders in the three societal sectors public sector, civil society, and private sector, and their largely very different rationales, priorities, and agendas for engaging with the external world.
 Two key terms are commonly used to refer to such relationships, namely "globalization" and "internationalization".
 They differ from each other in more than one respect.

-I discuss these two terms in some detail, with reference to usage in international development cooperation and aid, as well as common usage in Norway, and more specifically as found among some stakeholders in Agder County in Norway (Note 1).
-It should be noted that there are no clear-cut definition of either term, and, some usages of them overlap substantially.
+I discuss these two terms in some detail, with reference to usage in international development cooperation and aid, as well as common usage in Norway, and more specifically as found among some stakeholders in Agder County in Norway (Note 3).
+It should be noted that there are no clear-cut definition of either term, and, some usages overlap substantially.

 The first mention of the term "internationalize" was in the early 1860s (Etymonline; Websters 1991).
 The meaning was to make (something) international, and also to place (something) under international control.
 From this the term "internationalization" came about.
 The context for both terms was law, less jurisprudence than practical law.
 It gradually came to be used among others in political science.